-The workload graph provides the a detailed view of communication between workloads/pods.
+The workload graph provides the a detailed view of communication between workloads.

-The app graph aggregates the workloads with the same app labeling, providing a more logical view.
+The app graph aggregates the workloads with the same app labeling, which provides a more logical view.

 The versioned app graph aggregates by app, but breaks out the different versions providing traffic breakdowns that are version-specific.

-The service graph provides a high-level view, aggregating all traffic for defined services.
+The service graph provides a high-level view, which aggregates all traffic for defined services.

 Kiali provides filtered list views of all your service mesh definitions.
-Each view provides health, details, yamls and links to help you visualize your mesh.
+Each view provides health, details, YAML definitions and links to help you visualize your mesh.
 There are list and detail views for:

 Istio Configurations (Virtual Services, Gateways, etc)

-Each detail view provides predefined metrics dashboards.
-The metrics dashboards provided are tailored to the relevant application, workload or service level.
+Each detail view provides predefined metric dashboards.
+The metric dashboards provided are tailored to the relevant application, workload or service level.

-Application and workload detail views show request and response metrics (volume, duration, size, tcp traffic).
+Application and workload detail views show request and response metrics such as volume, duration, size, or tcp traffic.
 The traffic can also be viewed for either inbound or outbound traffic.

-The service detail view shows request and response metrics per inbound traffic.
+The service detail view shows request and response metrics for inbound traffic.

-Kiali provides access to YAML definitions and allows modification and delete for authorized users.
+Kiali provides access to YAML definitions and allows modification and deletion access for authorized users.
 It provides wizards to assist in common configurations and performs additional validation on VirtualServices to detect misconfigured routes.

 Kiali performs several validations on workload configuration: